-Image Sizing refers to the ability of Dynamic Media Classic to create multiple derivative images based on a single high-resolution image.
-Rather than manually creating several images—for example, a thumbnail and enlarged-view image—for your web site or application, you provide a single master image.
-Dynamic Media Classic generates all modified images just as you request them.
-Being able to deliver images dynamically from a single master image has many advantages:
+Image Sizing refers to the ability of Adobe Dynamic Media Classic to create multiple derivative images based on a single high-resolution image.
+Rather than manually creating several images—for example, a thumbnail and enlarged-view image—for your web site or application, you provide a single primary image.
+Adobe Dynamic Media Classic generates all modified images just as you request them.
+Being able to deliver images dynamically from a single primary image has many advantages:

-This Image Sizing Quick Start is designed to help you get up and running quickly with Image Sizing techniques in Dynamic Media Classic.
+The following Image Sizing Quick Start is designed to help you get up and running quickly with Image Sizing techniques in Adobe Dynamic Media Classic.
 Follow steps 1-5.
-After each step is a cross-reference where you can find more information if you need it.
+After each step, there is a cross-reference where you can find more information if you need it.

-Start by uploading your master images to Dynamic Media Classic.
-As to size, Dynamic Media Classic recommends using images that are the largest size you anticipate using on your web site or application.
-For example, if you want viewers to zoom images, upload images that are at least 2000 pixels in the largest dimension.
-Dynamic Media Classic supports many image file formats, but lossless TIFF and PNG images are recommended.
+Start by uploading your primary images to Adobe Dynamic Media Classic.
+As to size, Adobe Dynamic Media Classic recommends using images that are the largest size you anticipate using on your web site or application.
+For example, if you want viewers to zoom images, upload images that are at least 2000 pixels in the largest size.
+Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF and PNG images are recommended.

-Select the Upload button on the Global Navigation bar to upload files from your computer to a folder on Dynamic Media Classic.
-See Uploading master images.
+On the Global Navigation bar, select Upload to upload files from your computer to a folder on Adobe Dynamic Media Classic.
+See Upload primary images.

-The Image Preset you create is added to the Image Preset menu on the Preview screen.
+The Image Preset you create is added to the Image Preset menu on the Preview page.
 You can use your new Image Preset to display images dynamically on your web sites and applications.
-See Setting up Image Presets.
+See Set up Image Presets.

 The next step is to preview the Image Presets your administrator set up at the different preset sizes.

 Experiment with the different Image Presets.
-Find out what your image looks like when it is delivered dynamically to your web site or application at different sizes.
+Find out how your image appears when it is delivered dynamically to your web site or application at different sizes.

-Publishing your master image files serves two essential purposes:
+Publishing your primary image files serves two essential purposes:

 URL strings generated with Image Presets contain the name of an Image Preset.
 This name is enclosed in dollar signs (